jrdegbe/thamesthrive-api/docs/qa/what_is_event.md

 # What is event?

-In the context of Tracardi, an event refers to a piece of data that represents an action, occurrence, or happening within a system.
-Events are fundamental units of data collected and processed by Tracardi to analyze user behavior, system interactions, and other activities.
+In the context of ThamesThrive, an event refers to a piece of data that represents an action, occurrence, or happening within a system.
+Events are fundamental units of data collected and processed by ThamesThrive to analyze user behavior, system interactions, and other activities.
 Each event contains specific characteristics or attributes, known as event properties, which provide valuable information about the event, such as its timestamp, source, and relevant details.

-Tracardi uses events to track and understand user interactions, record system activities, and trigger specific workflows based on event data.
+ThamesThrive uses events to track and understand user interactions, record system activities, and trigger specific workflows based on event data.
 Events play a crucial role in data processing and analysis, enabling businesses to gain insights into user journeys, detect patterns, and make informed decisions based on the data collected from various sources.